netstu/pretty-exceptions/README.md

 ## Manual include

-Or you can include the utility
+Or you could include the utility manually or via an autoloader:

 ```php